-The Linksys Wi-Fi Router, E1000 lets you access the Internet through a wireless connection or wired using one of its four (4) Ethernet ports.
+The Linksys Wi-Fi Router, E1000 lets you access the Internet through a wired or wireless connection using one of its four (4) Ethernet ports.
+It supports 802.11n, 802.11g, and 802.11b wireless standards on a 2.4 GHz frequency.
 You can also use it to share resources such as computers, printers and files.

 A variety of security features help to protect your data and your privacy while you are online.
 Security features include: